 Defensive relational patterns occur from trying to ward off these feelings or putting them on our partners.
 All of a sudden, the partner is projected to be the rejecting spouse, and acts accordingly.
 The more we accuse others or criticise others for things, the more we are projecting disowned aspects of ourselves on to them.
 In this example, the husband can be projected to be rejecting, when the wife disowns her fears of rejection.
 The more we repress our inner feelings, the more they act out in our relationships, by locating the problems in others, rather then addressing these feelings deep within ourselves.

-With Melbourne’s relationship counseling, overcome relationship patterns caused by discharging unwanted feelings onto others, who become affected by them.
+At our relationship counseling services, overcome relationship patterns caused by discharging unwanted feelings onto others, who become affected by them.
 These feelings are so intolerable that you can lose grip of seeing yourself and your partner when defending against these feelings.
 Many do not see the impact of their behavior and the destruction it causes, by not sorting out these feelings.

 John Gottman describes criticism, blame, defensive and contempt as harsh ways of communicating that destroy relationships.
 These defensive patterns protect against the underlying feelings, yet they create barriers to understanding each other.
 It is the way that couples deal with each others emotions that builds a strong foundation or not.
 Being heard for how one feels, when expressing ones ‘self’, is imperative for a strong relationship.
 Couples who continually dismiss their partners feelings, can actually push them away from opening up and get close, causing them to gradually distance from the relationship.
 No one likes to feel ignored for how they feel, it brings up pain and feelings of rejection.
 Couples can end up finding other avenues to be heard or validated.
 Attuning to each other feelings, understanding and acknowledging them, will foster deeper intimacy.